Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 Satellites transmit data to various base stations, which then relay it to end users via satellite dishes.

-The initial tests and feedback have been encouraging, with download speeds of up to several hundred megabits per second, and the official Starlink website reports internet connections of up to 220 Mbit/s.
+Early tests and feedback are encouraging, with download speeds of up to several hundred megabits per second, and the official Starlink website reports internet connections of up to 220 Mbps.

 Geographical availability of Starlink: where to sail